 How to Develop a Rough Budget for Your Nonprofit’s Capital Campaign

-Before you test your nonprofit’s project to find out whether it’s feasible, you need assistance figuring out what it will cost.
-A common mistake organizations make is forgetting that raising money costs money.
+Before you test your project to find out whether it’s feasible, you need assistance figuring out what it will cost.
+A common mistake nonprofit organizations make is forgetting that raising money costs money.
 They need to dedicate staff time and invest in marketing materials and events.
 Often they hire outside consultants or new fundraising staff to assist them.

+At times when interest rates are very low, the board may decide to spend a smaller percentage earned on the endowment, which requires you to increase your fundraising goal, but we’re going to stick with the $1 million goal for this example.
 If you estimate that meeting that goal will take you a year and a half, you may want to budget for

 A skilled fundraising consultant who will spend an average of ten hours per week on your project

-Printed materials describing your organization and campaign
+Printed materials and a project web page describing your organization and the fundraising campaign

 Funds to cover the cost of meeting with prospective donors — travel and meals